ihucos/plash/README.md

 ## Crash Course

-Wit plash you can run `nvim` without installing it to the operating system.
+With plash you can run `nvim` without installing it to the operating system.
 ```
 $ plash ubuntu :add-apt-repository ppa:neovim-ppa/stable :apt neovim -- nvim myfile
 ```